john-data-chen/turborepo-starter-kit/README.md

 ## Experimental Tools

+### Prettier-oxc-parser

+- status: enabled
+- benefit: On this [benchmark](https://github.com/ArnaudBarre/prettier-oxc-parser/blob/main/benchmark/report.md), this plugin is faster than [@prettier/plugin-oxc](https://www.npmjs.com/package/@prettier/plugin-oxc)

 ### Oxlint and Type-Aware plug-in

 - status: enabled
 - benefit:
-  - 50~100 times faster than ESLint (it can lint this small project in 500 ms, it has more potential in big projects with thousands of files)
+  - 50~100 times faster than ESLint (it can lint this small project in 1.5 seconds, it has more potential in big projects with thousands of files)
   - easier to setup
   - clearer instructions showing how to fix each issue
   - many ESLint packages can be removed (in my case 10 packages)